I'm offering private, professional counselling in the inner suburbs of Sydney, Wollombi, and also online - wherever you find yourself.

 I was lucky enough to do training in phone and skype counselling just as this technology was becoming more relevant and commonly used as a therapeutic tool.

-I now work part-time in a nationwide phone-based counselling service funded by the DSS, providing structured short-term counselling to people caring for family members with illness, addiction, disability or mental health concerns.
+I now work part-time in an Australia-wide phone-based counselling service funded by the DSS, providing structured short-term counselling to people caring for family members with illness, addiction, disability or mental health concerns.

 My experience also includes many years of facilitating supportive and psychoeducational groups related to behaviour change, anxiety, phobias, parenting and family safety.
 This has provided me with a lot of handy tools and models for understanding what might be happening for you...
 I can bring these theories into our sessions to see how they might be helpful in addressing what you are hoping to address.